Contents

 Education needed: Pharmacy school (doctoral/professional degree)

 To become a pharmacist, you’ll need to earn a PharmD degree and get licensed.
 Remember that pharmacists aren’t just fancy cashiers for pills.
 They need to know the ins-and-outs of drug interactions and dosage, and in many cases, they work alongside doctors in hospital settings, ensuring patients get the right medications and monitoring their effects.
+Getting a PharmD is a great investment, as you can get one without having a bachelor’s.

 6. Optometrist